steuernb/NLR-Annotator/readme.md

 ### MEME suite

+The MEME suite is available at http://meme.nbcr.net/meme/.
+Please note that meme version 4.12 seems to be incombatible with our meme.xml motif definitions.
+Version 5.1 works.
-The MEME suite is available at http://meme.nbcr.net/meme/ Don't worry about setting up the Apache webserver.
+Don't worry about setting up the Apache webserver.
 You just need MAST, so the quick install is sufficient.

 ### JRE 1.6